ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Name: A value that can be used in documents for easier comprehension, to identify a possible permission that Administrators can perform when interacting with an OSCORE Group Manager.

 * Value: The numeric identifier for this permission.
+These values MUST be unique.
+The value can be an integer greater than or equal to 0.
 Integer values greater than 65535 are marked as "Private Use" (see {{Section 4.1 of RFC8126}}).
 All other values use the registration policy "Expert Review" (see {{Section 4.5 of RFC8126}}).

    Note that, in general, a single permission can be associated with multiple different operations that are possible to be performed when interacting with the Group Manager.